erich666/chex_latex/README.md

 	-d - turn off dash tests for '-' or '--' flagged as needing to be '---'.
 	-f - turn off formal writing check; allows contractions and other informal usage.
+	-l - ignore duplicate labels, citations, references; use when running on a directory tree of unrelated chapters.
 	-p - turn ON picky style check, which looks for more style problems but is not so reliable.
 	-s - turn off style check; looks for poor usage, punctuation, and consistency problems.
 	-t - turn off title capitalization check; titles are assumed to be properly capitalized otherwise.